anisotropela/Universe-timeline/README.md

-# Properties of the Universe from Big Bang to now --- Documentation for the cosmological calculator `timeline`
+# Properties of the Universe from Big Bang to now &mdash; Documentation for the cosmological calculator `timeline`

 ## Purpose

-Calculate various properties of the Universe at a given time _t_.
+Calculate various properties of the Universe at a given time $t$.

 The advantage of `timeline` over other cosmological calculators on the internet (such as